-The heritage revitalization agreement (HRA) is a voluntary agreement between land owners and the City.
-This agreement is given effect though a By-law under Section 966 of the Local Government Act.
-The proposed HRA By-law is attached as Appendix I to this report.
+A heritage revitalization agreement ("HRA") is a voluntary agreement between a land owner and the City that is given effect though a by-law under Section 966 of the Local Government Act.
+The HRA By-law that is proposed for the Heppell House is attached as Appendix I to this report.
 The HRA By-law consists of two parts, as follows: